 Does this sound familiar?
 With many of us working from home for months already amidst a world health crisis, and the end not yet in sight, it can be difficult to get motivated.

 Motivation comes from both inside and outside of us.
-Extrinsic, or external, motivation is when we are compelled to do something for a reward—such as for praise, money or social recognition—or for fear of punishment.
-Intrinsic, or internal, motivation is when we are compelled by things that are personally gratifying, such as learning, satisfying a curiosity, taking an interest, problem-solving or success.
+Extrinsic or external, motivation is when we are compelled to do something for a reward—such as for praise, money, or social recognition—or fear of punishment.
+Intrinsic, or internal, motivation is when we are compelled by things that are personally gratifying, such as learning, satisfying a curiosity, taking an interest, problem-solving, or success.

 Why does motivation dip when working from home?

 In a study carried out at the Polytechnic University of Valencia on employee motivation, lead researcher Lourdes Canós-Darós concluded, “The importance of reward policy in motivation is remarkable.”
 In a work setting, her list of external motivation factors includes recognition, performance management, training, promotion, communication, and the creation of a positive environment.
 Many of these rewards are naturally absent or diminished if you are working from home.

 Coworkers create energy and set the bar in the office.
 Colleagues can also create a “contagion effect”.
 If we see someone else enjoying something we don’t like, it can help change our attitude towards it.
 Maths, anyone?

 This is true for Andrew, who works in sales.
 “When other people are around there is a social pressure to work.
 You feel as if you are being watched, which is a good thing.
 A lot of my friends who work from home used to go to a café to work, to get that feeling…if you are working from home you can start procrastinating by going into the kitchen and cleaning the hob,” he said.